JackMurdochMoore/surrogates-for-distributions/README.md

 A tutorial to generate surrogates based on a new or existing time series is given in the [Jupyter notebook](https://jupyter.org/) ['tutorial.ipynb'](https://github.com/JackMurdochMoore/surrogates-for-distributions/blob/main/tutorial.ipynb) in the current folder.

-In order to reproduce the results of the manuscript, you should run the notebook 'generate-results.ipynb' with the parameters of the manuscript (to generate the results) and the notebook 'make-figures.ipynb' (to generate the figures).
-Both 'generate-results.ipynb' and 'make-figures.ipynb' are in the folder [reproduce-paper](https://github.com/JackMurdochMoore/surrogates-for-distributions/tree/main/reproduce-paper).
+In order to reproduce the results of the manuscript, you should run the notebooks in the folder [reproduce-paper](https://github.com/JackMurdochMoore/surrogates-for-distributions/tree/main/reproduce-paper).

 # Organization of the repository: